What does the PMO Acronym mean?

 The shift towards an outcomes focus

-While Project Management Offices are concerned with getting the project delivered, Portfolio Project Offices are more interested in the outcomes from those projects.
-Project success is more relevant to PMOs that are permanent and strategic, as they will be looking at strategic delivery throughout the organization and have a vested interest in delivering value rather than merely delivering projects.
-Through this lens, successful projects are those that support the corporate strategy, and benefits realization will be bigger success factors than the traditional Project Management metrics or time, cost and quality, which are commonly used to define successful projects.
+While Project Management Offices are concerned with getting the project delivered, Project Portfolio Management Offices are more interested in those projects’ outcomes.
+In this world of Enterprise Project Management, the focus is not just on ‘doing projects the right way’ but also on ‘selecting the right projects to deliver.’
+These types of PMO teams will ensure project outcomes align with the organization’s strategic goals.
+Project success is more relevant to PMOs that are permanent and strategic.
+They will be looking at strategic delivery throughout the organization and have a vested interest in delivering value rather than merely delivering projects.
+Through this lens, successful projects support the corporate strategy, and benefits realization will be bigger success factors than the traditional Project Management metrics or time, cost, and quality, which are commonly used to define successful projects.

 As you might expect, Program Offices fall neatly between Project and Portfolio Offices: ensuring successful projects achieve the objectives of the program.